DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

 [^18]: Umar Juoro, ‘The Development of Islamic Banking in the
-    Post-Crisis Indonesian Economy’, in G. Fealy and S. White (eds) *Expressing Islam.
-Religious Life and Politics in Indonesia*,
+    Post-Crisis Indonesian Economy’, in G. Fealy and S. White (eds) *Expressing Islam: Religious Life and Politics in Indonesia*,
     Singapore: ISEAS, 2008, pp. 229-250.

 [^19]: See Miranti Kartika Dewi and Irwan Abdalloh,‘Socializing Islamic